hyperledger/fabric/docs/source/github/github.rst

 Cherry-picking your PR to other branches
 ----------------------------------------

-After your PR is merged into the master branch, you need to consider whether it should be backported to earlier branches.
+After your PR is merged into the main branch, you need to consider whether it should be backported to earlier branches.
 If the content is a new feature designated for the next release, obviously backporting is not appropriate.
 But if it is a fix or update to an existing topic, don't forget to cherry-pick the PR back to earlier branches as needed.
 When in doubt, consult the maintainer that merged the PR for advice.